Updated on July 22, 2019. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 This bill is expected to be passed by the state Senate during the 2017 session and should be signed into law by the governor.
 The governor had shown support for the legalization of medical marijuana even while he was campaigning to become the governor of Kentucky.
 So, it’s unlikely he’ll fail to follow through.

-Similarly, on January 3, 2017, Sen. Perry Clark introduced Senate bill SB76, which is supposed to provide regulations for testing, cultivating, processing, selling and taxing cannabis for people who are 21 years or older.
+Sen. Perry Clark introduced Senate bill SB76 in January 2017 as well, which is supposed to provide regulations for testing, cultivating, processing, selling and taxing cannabis for people who are 21 years or older.
 When passed into law, this legislation will repeal other sections of the state law that currently prohibits the possession, cultivation and sale of cannabis for recreational use.

 Possession of marijuana is still a criminal offense in Kentucky.
 A person who has eight ounces or less has committed a misdemeanor (Class B), and the crime is punishable by 45 days in jail and a fine of $250 or lower.
 Possession of more than eight ounces of marijuana is taken as evidence that the person intends to sell or distribute it.

 Sale or trafficking of marijuana that is less than eight ounces is punishable by a 12-month prison term and a total fine of $500.
 A subsequent offense will attract a jail term of one to five years and a fine that does not exceed $10,000.
 Trafficking of five pounds of cannabis attracts a sentence of five to ten years and a maximum fine of $10,000 for first-time offenders.

 Cultivation of marijuana is also prohibited in Kansas.
 Growing five plants or fewer is punishable by a 12-month jail term and a fine that does not exceed $500.
 Subsequent offenders will serve a jail term of between one to five years with a fine of up to $10,000.